nav-e/nav-e/README.md

-# GreenNav
+# GreenNav Web-App

-This project aims to provide a reference implementation for the GreenNavigation front end.
+This project aims to provide a reference implementation for a GreenNav (Green Navigation) front end.
 It makes use of the different polymer elements created for GreenNav.

 ## Getting Started

 ### Prerequisites

-- Install the latest version of Node.js and NPM
+- Install the latest version of Node.js and npm

   For Mac OS X or Windows you can download the pre-build installers from https://nodejs.org/en/download/ .
   If you use Linux we recommend to add Node.js to your sources.
 Eg. for Ubuntu based distributions the most up-to-date ppa   is provided by https://launchpad.net/~chris-lea/+archive/node.js/